hexdoc-dev/book-of-hexxy/README.md

 # hexdoc-hexxybook

-Python web book docgen and [hexdoc](https://pypi.org/project/hexdoc) plugin for Book of Hexxy.
+Python web book docgen and [hexdoc](https://pypi.org/project/hexdoc) plugin for the Book of Hexxy.

 ## Version scheme